Mamdouh1234/Salifort_Motors/README.md

  - DecisionTree
  - RandomForest
  - XGBOOST

+Cross Validation technique was applied , the dataset was splitted to 70% for training , 15% for validation and 15% for unseen testing data which will be used to evaluate our champion model.

 considering accuracy measures , for each model , we output a confusion matrix and four accuracy measures , they are
  - Accuracy